-To determine Core Operating Income, we adjust our reported operating income to remove the effect of specified items, either positive or negative, to reflect true operational business performance in the period being measured.
+To determine "core operating income," we adjust our reported operating income to remove the effect of specified items, either positive or negative, in order to reflect what we consider to be our core operational business performance in the period being measured.
 Adjustments are the following:

-- plus or minus income or loss (excluding allowance for funds used during construction) from any partnership in which the company holds an equity interest, which is recorded as equity income per accounting rules.
-Partnership income or loss from the Southeast Supply Header Pipeline joint venture is adjusted to reflect any financing that is different than the plan; - · plus or minus amounts recorded in other income/expense associated with noncontrolling interests; - plus or minus income or loss related to the company's stranded cost recovery and system restoration bonds; - plus or minus any mark-to-market accounting entries and net natural gas inventory adjustments not reflected in the plan; - plus or minus any differences in income from the deployment of Smart Grid related to the U.S. Department of Energy (DOE) stimulus grant than planned; - plus any unplanned expenses required by regulation; - plus any unplanned restructuring costs (restructuring costs are defined to include termination benefits provided to current employees that are voluntarily or involuntarily terminated; costs to terminate a contract that is not a capital lease; and costs to consolidate facilities or relocate employees); - · plus impairment of goodwill; - plus or minus the financial impacts of any acquisitions, mergers and divestitures, including any impacts not reflected in the plan related to a master limited partnership or joint venture or any special financing arrangements; and - plus or minus the financial impacts of any changes in accounting standards.
+- plus or minus income or loss (excluding allowance for funds used during construction) from any partnerships in which the company holds an equity interest, which is recorded as equity income per accounting rules (partnership income or loss, adjusted to reflect any financing that is different than the plan); - plus or minus amounts recorded in other income/expense associated with noncontrolling interests; - plus or minus income or loss related to the company's stranded cost recovery and system restoration bonds; - plus or minus any mark-to-market accounting entries and net natural gas inventory adjustments not reflected in the plan; - plus or minus any differences in income from the deployment of Smart Grid related to the U.S. Department of Energy (DOE) stimulus grant than planned; - plus any unplanned expenses required by new legislation or regulation; - plus any unplanned restructuring costs (restructuring costs are defined to include termination benefits provided to current employees that are voluntarily or involuntarily terminated; costs to terminate a contract that is not a capital lease; and costs to consolidate facilities or relocate employees); - plus impairment of goodwill; - plus or minus the financial impacts of any acquisitions, mergers and divestitures, including any impacts not reflected in the plan related to a master limited partnership or joint venture or any special financing arrangements; - · plus or minus the financial impacts of any changes in accounting standards; and - plus expenses incurred associated with Docket No. 39068 before the Public Utility Commission of Texas (CPS Application to Adjust Rates and Collect Revenues), which we refer to as "Docket No. 39068."

-For 2010, the various levels of achievement for "Core Operating Income," the most significant performance objective for CenterPoint Energy, as well as each of its business units, were as follows:
+For 2011, the various levels of achievement for "core operating income," the most significant performance objective for CenterPoint Energy, as well as each of its Electric Transmission and Distribution, Natural Gas Distribution, Interstate Pipelines and Field Services business units, were as follows:

-In Millions Organizational Unit Threshold (\$) Target (\$) Maximum (\$) Exceptional (\$) CenterPoint Energy 1,038.0 1,117.0 1,158.0 1,196.0 Electric Transmission & Distribution 366.9 390.3 402.0 417.6 Natural Gas Distribution 195.0 207.4 213.6 221.9 Interstate Pipelines 263.4 274.4 288.1 301.8 Field Services 136.5 142.2 149.3 156.4
+In M illions Business Unit Threshold (\$) Target (\$) Maximum (\$) Exceptional (\$) CenterPoint Energy 1,062.0 1,142.0 1,184.0 1,223.0 Electric Transmission and Distribution 375.3 395.0 414.8 426.6 Natural Gas Distribution 207.3 218.2 229.1 235.7 Interstate Pipelines 246.7 259.7 272.7 285.7 Field Services 178.9 190.3 201.7 213.1

-The threshold levels above are based on our 2010 business plan, as approved by the Board of Directors, (i) less 4.5% for CenterPoint Energy, (ii) less 6% for Electric Transmission & Distribution and Natural Gas Distribution, and (iii) less 4% for Interstate Pipelines and Field Services.
-The exceptional levels are based upon exceeding our 2010 approved business plan by 10% for CenterPoint Energy, Interstate Pipelines and Field Services, and 7% for Electric Transmission & Distribution and Natural Gas Distribution.
+The threshold levels above are based on our 2011 business plan, as approved by the Board of Directors, (i) less 4.5% for CenterPoint Energy, (ii) less 5% for Electric Transmission and Distribution, Natural Gas Distribution, and Interstate Pipelines, and (iii) less 6% for Field Services.
+The exceptional levels are based upon exceeding our 2011 approved business plan by 10% for CenterPoint Energy and Interstate Pipelines, 12% for Field Services, and 8% for Electric Transmission and Distribution.